rain0r/listenbrainz-java/README.md

-This is ja java wrapper for the the [ListenBrainz API](https://listenbrainz.readthedocs.io/en/latest/).
+This is a java wrapper for the the [ListenBrainz API](https://listenbrainz.readthedocs.io/en/latest/).

 It supports retrieving and submitting data (_scrobbling_).